tfresource/tfresource-website/topics/Autonomous_vehicles_Forecasting.md

 Though they are not one and the same, visioning and strategic modeling are grouped together in this discussion because strategic planning often begins with visioning.
 In its simplest form, strategic planning begins with a (desirable) vision for the future, setting goals, outlining an approach, and designing a course of action to achieve that vision.
 In the urban and transportation planning context, visioning is the act of involving the public and other stakeholders in crafting a collectively agreed vision for the future.
 While visioning has existed as a concept in the literature for decades, there is little evidence that in practice the modeling of a desired future is effective in helping to bring about that vision as an outcome, particularly as (uncertain) environmental, technological, and societal forces impose themselves on the future (Minowitz, 2013).

 A process – a strategic plan – must complement the vision so that the goals, approach, and course of action evolve in anticipation of and in response to those emergent forces.
-There is a breadth of strategic planning models in the literature, but it is hard to make the case for their application in the context of CAV technology and the deep uncertainty it entails.
 Strategic planning is suitable in the context of metropolitan planning, where the MPO wields considerable influence over outcomes through the levers of funding, prioritization, and zoning.
-On the contrary, in the CAV context, the Ohio DOT is one of many actors playing a part in shaping the future with CAVs.
+On the contrary, in the CAV context, the MPO is one of many actors playing a part in shaping the future with CAVs.
 What that future will look like will be decided in some part by other actors, including but not limited to auto, sensing, and communications manufacturers, standard-setting professional organizations like SAE International, regulatory bodies like the National Highway Traffic Safety Administration (NHTSA), and the public that ultimately will or will not accept or embrace a technology.
 These are the sources of deep uncertainty.

-That being said, there may well be merit to choosing an approach to this uncertainty based on visioning and strategic planning if through the Drive Ohio initiative, ODOT is able to leverage the cooperation and coordination of the aforementioned stakeholders toward achieving a desired vision for the future.
+That being said, there may well be merit to choosing an approach to this uncertainty based on visioning and strategic planning if the MPO is able to leverage the cooperation and coordination of the aforementioned stakeholders toward achieving a desired vision for the future.
 Additionally, if by proving through credible microsimulation modeling that one or more CAV concepts, strategies, or technologies can deliver compelling benefits (e.g. reduced delay), then it may be possible to incentivize the investment and research that will realize those concepts, strategies, or technologies.

 Whether strategic planning is the selected approach, there are practices from strategic planning that should be a part of any approach to CAV uncertainty.
 These include:

-•	Collecting data: when data become available from published CAV studies or research, assimilate that data into existing models to improve their validity
+- Collecting data: when data become available from published CAV studies or research, assimilate that data into existing models to improve their validity

-•	Staying current: update assumptions as new information about CAV operations emerges
+- Staying current: update assumptions as new information about CAV operations emerges

-•	Forecast based on trends: observe trends in collected data and the direction of change in updated assumptions to refine future assumptions
+- Forecast based on trends: observe trends in collected data and the direction of change in updated assumptions to refine future assumptions

-•	Model frequently: as assumptions and models improve, run model(s) of the future, adjust approach and action plans accordingly to those outcomes that appear more likely
+- Model frequently: as assumptions and models improve, run model(s) of the future, adjust approach and action plans accordingly to those outcomes that appear more likely

-If stakeholders are continually involved and invested in the vision and in the strategic plan through this process, ODOT will be as well-positioned as it can be to manage and reduce uncertainty and to make better-informed decisions.
+If stakeholders are continually involved and invested in the vision and in the strategic plan through this process, the MPO will be as well-positioned as it can be to manage and reduce uncertainty and to make better-informed decisions.

 Scenario Planning
 -----------------